MicrosoftDocs/visualstudio-docs/docs/code-quality/install-roslyn-analyzers.md

 ---
 title: Install third party analyzers ms.date: 08/27/2020
-description: Install third-party .NET analyzers in Visual Studio as Visual Studio extensions in VSIX files or as NuGet analyzer packages. ms.topic: conceptual
+description: Learn how to install third-party analyzers in Visual Studio.
+See how to install analyzers in .vsix files and NuGet analyzer packages. ms.topic: conceptual
 helpviewer_keywords:
 - code analysis, managed code